Fudgy Red Velvet Brownies

 • Add in the confectioners sugar and continue blending until fully combined.
 The mixture will be quite thick and if you are going to frost the brownies, you can use as is.

-• If you want more of a drizzle, then add a tsp of milk and blend it in.
+• If you want more of a drizzle, then add a teaspoon of milk and blend it in.
 Keep adding a teaspoon more of milk and blending until you get the consistency you want.
 Place the cream cheese drizzle in a piping bag or a ziploc bag, cut the corner off and squeeze out the drizzle in the pattern of your choosing.

 • Cut the red velvet brownies into 9 equal pieces and enjoy!